Related videos:

 The government of Donald Trump warned on Wednesday that more than 500 hospitals in the United States must publish clear information about their healthcare prices or face penalties of up to 2 million dollars annually per institution.

-The list of medical centers that since April have received warning letters or requests to submit disclosure plans was exclusively obtained by The Associated Press.
+The list of medical centers that have received warning letters or requests to submit disclosure plans since April was obtained exclusively by The Associated Press.

 The states and hospitals in the spotlight